 We offer several merit and need-based scholarships for Foreign Service youth.

-Our Evacuee Support Network coordinates with the Family Liaison Office (FLO) in assisting Foreign Service community members who have been evacuated from posts abroad.
+Our Evacuee Support Network coordinates with the Global Community Liaison Office (GCLO) in assisting Foreign Service community members who have been evacuated from posts abroad.

 AAFSW’s Happy Hours and many other programs connect our community in the Washington, DC, area.